-What is an Equivalency Determination?
+What is an Equivalency Determination (ED)?

 Through Equivalency Determination, a grantmaker gathers information and materials in order to a make a good faith determination that the organization is the equivalent of a U.S. 501(c)(3) public charity.
 Equivalency Determination is a required procedure whenever making a general support grant.